jinmingteo/labelImg_OBB/annotation_guide/README.md

 2. Annotate
   - **Be sure to checkout this [annotation guide first](./Object%20Detection%20Annotation%20Guide.html).**
+  - You can refer to the video too.
 ~~~~~~~
 +------------+--------------------------------------------+
 | Create Box | Click 'Create OrientatedRectBox' or 'w'    |